Expert Panel Publishes Revised Consensus Recommendations for Diagnosis and Management of NMOSD

 In a newly published study, researchers developed expert-driven, evidence-based, up-to-date consensus recommendations for managing neuromyelitis optica spectrum disorder in Saudi Arabia.

 Published in Multiple Sclerosis and Related Disorders, the guidance covered acute attack management, initial immunosuppressive therapies, treatment duration, and prognostic factors at diagnosis for potential failure of first-line treatments.
-The recommendations also discussed the use of rituximab, azathioprine (Imuran), mycophenolate mofetil (CellCept), and newer therapies such as ravulizumab (Ultomiris; Alexion), tocilizumab, inebilizumab (Uplizna; Amgen), satralizumab (Enspryng; Genentech), and eculizumab (Soliris; Alexion).
+The recommendations also discussed the use of rituximab, azathioprine (Imuran), mycophenolate mofetil (CellCept), and newer therapies, including ravulizumab (Ultomiris; Alexion), tocilizumab, inebilizumab (Uplizna; Amgen), satralizumab (Enspryng; Genentech), and eculizumab (Soliris; Alexion).
 Although newer therapies demonstrate promising efficacy, differences in safety, accessibility, and patient response highlight the need for further research to clarify their optimal role in treatment regimens.

 Recommendations for Diagnosing and Managing NMOSD